ondrolexa/pypsbuilder/docs/tutorial.rst

 You can save your project, so next time you will open it all your previous work is restored.
-When you are happy with P-T pseudosection, you can either export diagram directly by clicking save button of graphic toolbar (eps, svg, pdf, jpg and png formats are supported) or you can generate drawpd file (File->Export Drawpd file).
+When you are happy with P-T pseudosection, you can either export diagram directly by clicking save button of graphic toolbar (eps, svg, pdf, jpg and png formats are supported) or you can generate Drawpd file (File->Export Drawpd file).

 .. image:: images/drawpd.png